How I Got From Depression To Joy & Inner Peace (Audio version below)

 By looking at the millions of people who currently claim to experience some form of depression, it’s safe to say that the majority of our population are severely uneducated on how to naturally and holistically heal themselves.

-Even so, at the very least, my story is meant to convince you to not give up on your path towards healing.
+At the very least, my story is meant to inspire and encourage you to not give up on your path towards healing.

 There were many days I wanted to end my life but the teachers I looked up to played a significant role in my choosing to keep going.